zhangzyjoy/Code-for-CYB-E-2026-04-1374-2nd-revision-stage/README.md

-This repository contains the simulation and experimental validation code for the revised manuscript for the journal IEEE Transactions on Cybernetics with a submission ID as CYB-E-2026-04-1374.<br/><br/>
+This repository contains the simulation and experimental validation code for the revised manuscript for IEEE Transactions on Cybernetics with a submission ID as CYB-E-2026-04-1374.<br/><br/>
 This link demonstrates the proposed control approach for the formation control issue of uncrewed aerial vehicle (UAV) teams. <br/><br/>

-This README file includes four chapters : <br/>
+This README file includes five main sections : <br/>
 1. Significant theories and lemmas. <br/>
-2. Controller design scheme. <br/>
+2. Controller and observer design. <br/>
-3. Simulation on proposed controller. <br/>
+3. Simulation on proposed control scheme. <br/>
-4. Simulation for comparison. <br/>
+4. Simulation on methods for comparison. <br/>
 5. Experimental Validation. <br/><br/>

 # Significant theories and lemmas <br/>

-# Controller design scheme <br/>
+# Controller and observer design <br/>

 Each quadcopter UAV node is decoupled into rotational and translational subsystems, respectively. <br/><br/>